entur/nirgali/README.md

 Frontend application to manage deviation messages and cancellations, and serverless function to serve them in the SIRI xml format.

+Ñote: This application is currently being repurposed as frontend-only.
+The backend responsibilities (serverless functions) are in the process of being migrated to another component: [github.com/entur/enlil](https://github.com/entur/enlil).

 ### Frontend application

 In production, the frontend application is available at https://avvik.entur.org.